-Little Richard’s ‘Tutti Frutti’ was actually a graphic, NSFW tribute to hardcore anal sex
+Little Richard’s classic hit ‘Tutti Frutti’ was actually a graphic tribute to anal sex

-Richard Penniman, better known as Little Richard, once sang a little ditty called “Tutti Frutti”, a song which, at its core, captured the rhythms, euphoria and tribulations that all come with hardcore anal sex.
+Richard Penniman, better known as Little Richard, once sang a little ditty called “Tutti Frutti” – a song which, at its core, captured the rhythms, euphoria and tribulations that all come with anal sex.

 “Tutti Frutti” is that song we’ve all danced to in wedding receptions held in blank community centres, at fruit punch-filled high school proms and church picnics.